Brittany

 Brittany History

-The Brittany breed’s origins come from the Brittany region of France, likely in the 17th century.
-We all like to show off our fur babies, and the people of that time were no different.
-Hunting dogs who resemble the Brittany breed show up in paintings and tapestries from around that time, like their close relatives, the English Setters.
+The Brittany’s origins come from the Brittany region of France, likely in the 17th century.
+In fact, hunting dogs who resemble the Brittany show up in paintings and tapestries from around that time.

-In the 1600s, only nobles and wealthy landowners had enough money to keep entire kennels of dogs specialized for different types of hunting.
-Commoners, and sometimes poachers, needed all-purpose dogs who could point, flush and retrieve.
-The Brittany, like the German Shorthaired Pointer, is a versatile hunting pup.
-The Brittany was also bred to be an adept bird dog.
+In the 1600s, only nobles and wealthy landowners had enough money to keep dogs specialized for different types of hunting.
+The average person needed all-purpose dogs who could point, flush out animals, and retrieve, and that’s where the Brittany came in.